ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 **Benefits at a glance**

-- 10,000% greater performance
+- ✔️ 10,000% greater performance (or more!)
-- No more overlapping shapes
+- ✔️ No more green channels
-- No more green channels
+- ✔️ No more graph editor mess
-- No more graph editor mess
+- ✔️ No more initial state
-- No more initial state
+- ✔️ No more cycles
-- No more cycles
+- ✔️ No more clutter in the Outliner
-- No more clutter in the Outliner
+- ✔️ No more clutter in the Viewport
-- No more clutter in the Viewport
+- ✔️ Support for interactive scale
-- No more out-of-sync scale
+- ✔️ Support for overlapping shapes
-- Support for IK/FK
+- ✔️ Support for IK/FK
-- Support for space switching
+- ✔️ Support for space switching
-- Support for follicles
+- ✔️ Support for follicles
-- Support for native Maya constraints
+- ✔️ Support for native Maya constraints
-- Support for ...
+- ✔️ Support for ...

-From here, this list has no end, because *anything* capable of affecting the worldspace position and orientation of your controls is natively supported with this workflow.
+From here, this list has no end, because *anything* capable of affecting the worldspace position and orientation of your controls is natively supported with this workflow. *Anything*.

-!!! info "Technically Speaking"
+??? info "I'm a techy, give me the deets"
     The reason this works is because Ragdoll will consider the `.worldMatrix` attribute of any control and this is the same attribute Maya itself uses for just about anything.

 <br>